is-bio/is-bio/docs/send_email_via_smtp_guide.md

 3. Create an "App Password"
     - Visit https://myaccount.google.com/apppasswords
-    - Enter a name for your app (e.g., "Resume Blog")
+    - Enter a name for your app (e.g., "Developer Portfolio")
     - Click "Create"
     - Google will display a password. **Copy this password immediately** as it will only be shown once.
 I will refer to it as `your-smtp-password` later.